kant/visual_tracker_simulator/README.md

 2. Download the zip file, go to blender addons, click install, search for "Visual Tracker Simulator" and enable it.

 ## How to use
+First, generate some random scenes by running **generate_sequences.py**.
+Tell the program how many scenes to generate.
-To access it, you have to press **N** on your keyboard to get the sidebar, then click the Visual Tracker Simulator button.
+To render the generated scene, open Blender and press **N** on your keyboard to get the sidebar.
+Click the Visual Tracker Simulator button.
-To choose your text file, open file explorer or paste your address into the field.
+Choose your scene file either by opening file explorer or pasting the text file address into the field.
 Then press run to change your scene according to the file.

 #### Version 0.0.1